Madelineve/RateBook/README.md

 # RateBook
-Sprig application in which users can rate books and add friends.
+Sprig application in which users can rate books and add friends.<br/><br/>

-Contains:
+Contains:<br/>
--database connection
+-database connection<br/>
--rest and thymeleaf (I know i should use one of them but its my learning project, in future i'll change all to rest) -spring security
+-rest and thymeleaf (I know i should use one of them but its my learning project, in future i'll change all to rest)<br/>
+-spring security